-One of the most considerations when building an app is its monetisation strategy, as app development is no cheap undertaking and the costs need to be recouped by those who invested in it.
-The best way to to do so is to make sure the app you develop is one is available to as many users as possible, increasing your monetisation chances.
+One of the most important considerations when building an app is its monetization strategy.
+App development isn’t cheap undertaking and the costs need to be recouped by the investors.
+The best way to do so is to make sure the app you develop is available to as many users as possible, increasing your monetization chances.
 Don’t believe me?
-Just take a look at the ratio of free apps when compared to those that are free!
+Just take a look at the ratio of paid apps when compared to those that are free!

 Sourced from Statista

-It’s clear that opting to make your app downloadable for free will make it attractive for a large demographic to whom you can market, convince and provide your app.
-But once this is done, how exactly will you be monetising the app?
-Well, we have 5 key tried and tested methods through which you can use to earn revenue from your free app.
+It’s clear that opting to make your app downloadable for free will make it more attractive.
+This gives you more people whom you can provide your app to.
+But once this is done, how exactly will you be monetizing the app?
+Well, we have 5 key proven methods which you can use to earn revenue from your free app.

 1. In-App purchases

-Used by most app makers these days, in-app purchases are essentially a strategy of attracting a user to an app before pitching extra services that are only accessible for a set fee.
-Earning revenue via this method is rather easy if your app is a game as the players can be encouraged to buy token in exchange for bonuses.
-You can do the same with non-game apps by offering an ad-free premium version of your app.
-Such a strategy can be a sizable revenue generator for both game and non-game apps as the stats from Business of Apps (2019).
+Used by most app makers these days, in-app purchases are essentially a strategy of attracting a user to an app before pitching extra paid services.
+Earning revenue via this method is rather easy if your app is a game.
+That’s because players can be encouraged to buy a token in exchange for bonuses.
+You can do the same with non-game apps by offering an ad-free premium version.
+Such a strategy can be a sizable revenue generator for all the apps according to Business of Apps (2019).

 In-app purchases (50%), paid downloads (50%), and in-app advertising (49%) were the most common actually used app monetisation strategies for non-game apps